 The affirmative vote of a majority of the shares represented at the Annual Meeting and actually voting on this proposal is required for the approval of the proposal.
-Because only a majority of shares actually voting is required to approve Proposal 4, abstentions and broker non-votes will have no effect on the outcome of the voting on this proposal.
+Because only a majority of shares actually voting is required to approve Proposal 4, broker non-votes will have no effect on the outcome of the voting on this proposal.
+Abstentions will have the legal effect of a vote against this proposal.

-OUR BOARD OF DIRECTORS RECOMMENDS THAT STOCKHOLDERS VOTE FOR THE APPROVAL OF AN ANNUAL ADVISORY VOTE ON EXECUTIVE COMPENSATION.
+OUR BOARD OF DIRECTORS RECOMMENDS THAT STOCKHOLDERS VOTE "FOR" THE APPROVAL OF THE 2013 EXECUTIVE MANAGEMENT COMPENSATION PLAN